adj1984-gh/house-sitting-app/readme.md

 4. **Implement email notifications** for appointments
 5. **Create printable PDF export** for offline reference

 The application now has full database connectivity, data persistence, and a fully functional admin interface.
 All mock data has been removed, and the system relies entirely on the Supabase database for dynamic content.
 Pet sitters can access all necessary information with real-time data from the database, and administrators can manage all data through the secure admin interface.
+The system includes a comprehensive master schedule system with daily tasks management and schedule item deletion capabilities.
 The system is production-ready and fully operational with a clean, database-only architecture.